 Colombia, 3 Muisca Cast Gold Snakes

 The Muisca people of Eastern Columbia were known for their famous myth, El Dorado.
-El Dorado refers to a Lord on riding on a golden raft and covered in gold dust.
+El Dorado refers to a lord riding on a golden raft and covered in gold dust.
 Serpents are featured prominently in the Muisca creation myth, which describes two snakes emerging from the Iguaque lagoon as a women and child.
 Transmutation was an important theme to the Musica; these snakes are all cast using the lost wax technique as well as the manipulation of alloys to create the three different hues of gold.

 Period: Colombia, Muisca, c.
 AD 700 - 1500